 This is a full body workout designed to be performed twice a week for 3 weeks.
-We will often start clients on a program like this as it addresses potential weak areas and provides great preparation for the more demanding sessions to come.
+We will often start personal training clients on a program like this as it addresses potential weak areas and provides great preparation for the more demanding sessions to come.

 The exercises are paired in a super set manner – with a lower body movement paired with an upper body one.
 The reps are relatively high at 8-10 to help client ‘groove’ new motor patterns.
 Importantly tempo is relatively slow for all the exercises to ensure correct technique and adequate ‘time under tension’ to elicit a training response.